OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 When requesting a build, you're getting the following error:

 * Error generating application.
-At least one Cordova plugin used in the build requires an AndroidX library, which is not currently compatible with MABS.
+At least one Cordova plugin used in the build requires an AndroidX library, which isn't currently compatible with MABS.
 Check your plugins configuration.

 #### Cause